All Episodes

 She helps lead the league's domestic violence program.

-She is African American, but she isn't new.
+She is African-American, but she isn't new.

-About two-thirds of NFL players are African American, according to the Institute of Diversity and Ethics and Sport, University of Central Florida, the Reverend Jackson says, where's the jury of your peers?
+According to the Institute of Diversity and Ethics in Sport, University of Central Florida, the Reverend Jackson says, where's the jury of your peers?

 He calls this a shameful insensitivity that compounds the credibility crisis.

-It's a problem with this subject.
+That's the problem with this subject.

 You got to be just real careful.

-I mean, here's what is Anheuser Bush make?
+I mean, here's, what does Anheuser-Busch make?

 Now, what's the primary ingredient?